vonschutter/RTD-Setup/modules/oem-system-update.mod/README.md

 rtd-update-self --autoconfirm
 ```
 What happens:
-- prompts for which pieces to update (base tools, menu launchers, themes)
+- prompts for which pieces to update (base tools, menu launchers, themes, or a clean reinitialize)
-- clones fresh content from `https://github.com/<git_profile>/RTD-Setup` into `/opt/rtd`
+- stages fresh content from `https://github.com/<git_profile>/RTD-Setup` in a temporary directory
+- by default, backs up `/opt/rtd` to a timestamped directory under `/opt/backup` and synchronizes new content into place with `rsync`, retaining unmatched local files
+- theme updates likewise stage, back up, and synchronize themes into place without removing unmatched local files
-- backs up the previous install under `/opt/backup` with a timestamped zip
+- offers `Refresh/Reinitialize` when a clean replacement is needed; that path archives the previous install as a timestamped zip
 - registers the tools and recreates desktop/menu entries; logs to `/var/log/rtd`